keboola/connection-docs/writers/bi-tools/gooddata/index.md

 Since the project is partially managed by the writer, there are some things you should be aware of.

 The writer manages the LDM in the project.
 If you make changes to the LDM using other tools, they will be overwritten by the writer
---- unless it is used solely in the **Load data only** mode.
+--- unless it is used solely in **Load data only** mode.
 You can review the LDM in the GoodData project management:

 {: .image-popup}
 ![Screenshot - GoodData Logical Data Model](/writers/bi-tools/gooddata/gooddata-model.png)

 The writer creates service users which are used to update the LDM and manage the SSO (`Keboola GoodData` and `provisioning (KBC)`).
 You should not disable those users or change their role.
 Any KBC project user can enter the GoodData project using the [SSO](https://help.gooddata.com/display/doc/Single+Sign-On+Overview).
-Once they activate the SSO, a new user in the GoodData project will be created for them (these users have `(KBC)` suffix and `@kbc.keboola.com` login).
+Once they activate the SSO, a new user will be created for them in the GoodData project (these users have `(KBC)` suffix and `@kbc.keboola.com` login).

 {: .image-popup}
 ![Screenshot - GoodData project users](/writers/bi-tools/gooddata/gooddata-users.png)

-When you delete a writer that created a GoodData project, that project will also be deleted after the [grace period](/management/project/delete/#gooddata-projects).
+When you delete a writer that created a GoodData project, that project will also be deleted after a [grace period](/management/project/delete/#gooddata-projects).
 When you delete a writer that was connected to an existing project, it won't be deleted.